 Simple English definitions for legal terms

-Read a random definition: periodic audit
+Read a random definition: nonnegotiable

 A building is a structure that has walls and a roof.
 It can be a permanent structure, like a house or a school.
 Sometimes, the word building can also include things like cars or boats, depending on the law.
 An accessory building is a separate building on the same property that goes with the main building, like a garage.
 People sometimes argue about whether a building is an accessory building or not when they are talking about zoning laws.